 Camrose Mill, a grade 2 listed, 16th Century mill which has been lovingly restored with the original sack hoist, water wheel and its machinery retained.

-The Mill is comfy yet simply furnished with family room on the ground floor, stairs lead up to the open plan living space with exposed beams and wooden shutters while the wood burner ensures a cosy retreat.
+The Mill is comfy yet simply furnished with a family bedroom on the ground floor, stairs lead up to the open-plan living space with exposed beams and wooden shutters while the wood burner ensures a cosy retreat.
 Camrose stream, leat, waterfall and ancient motte, which are crisscrossed by pathways and footbridges, surround Camrose Mill, which is located within a Special Site of Scientific Interest and Environmentally Sensitive Area.

 The area is a wildlife haven with otters and birdlife, the perfect place for wildlife enthusiasts, this really is a unique holiday home for those looking to escape and appreciate nature, yet it is within easy reach of some glorious beaches or the bustling town of Haverfordwest with all its facilities.